Ramban Synagogue: 20th century: destruction and reconsecration

 The building was used as a cheese factory at an unspecified time.

 N. Roth wrote in 2014 that the building was completely destroyed by the Jordanian Arab Legion in 1948, with nothing remaining except for plans and photos produced before the May–July 1948 Siege of Jerusalem.

 The synagogue we see today has been built on the ruins of the one seen by Bertinoro and Bassola.

 As a result of the 1967 Six-Day War, Jews regained access to the property, and a synagogue with a beit midrash, or Torah study hall, was opened there.
 Today it is used by the Ashkenazi community.

 Second Ramban Synagogue in Jerusalem

-Today there is a second Ramban Synagogue in Jerusalem, established after 1948 and rebuilt in 2005 in West Jerusalem, as opposed to the historical one, which stands in the Old City.
-It is located at 4 Amatsya Street in the Katamon neighbourhood.
-It made the headlines in 2016, when Carmit Feintuch became its communal leader, the first woman to be hired in this position at an Orthodox synagogue in Israel.
+There is a second Ramban Synagogue in Jerusalem, established after 1948 and rebuilt in 2005, located at 4 Amatsya Street in the Katamon neighbourhood.
+It made the headlines in 2016, when Carmit Feintuch became its communal leader (alongside Rabbi Benny Lau), the first woman to be hired in this position at an Orthodox synagogue in Israel.